waynedunkley/OneForm/README.md

 $mailTo = 'example@company.com'; //Email address to send form content to
 $subject = 'New Website Enquiry'; //Subject line for company email

-6. (optional) Change formCode: The form code in the hidden form field MUST match the formCode in simpleform.js
+6. (optional) Change formCode: The form code in the hidden form field MUST match _code in oneform method call

 For required fields, include a blank 'required' attribute in the input field.
 Example: <input type="text" name="name" id="form-name" required>